IonicaBizau/msdos-editor-vs-theme/README.md

 > An MS-DOS Editor like theme for Visual Studio Code.
 It is blue.

-It's important to install [this DOS VGA 437 Win font](https://www.dafont.com/perfect-dos-vga-437.font).
+It's important to install [this font (DOS VGA 437 Win)](https://www.dafont.com/perfect-dos-vga-437.font).

 [![ms-dos-editor-theme](https://i.imgur.com/dPXIhK5.png)](#)